aimhigherweb/iec_website/content/patient-resources/warm-compresses-and-blink-exercises.md

 #### What else can I do?

 Think blink!
 In addition to prescribed blink exercises, consider doing blink  exercises whenever you are in a drying environment and any other times  when your eyes are uncomfortable.
 Pay attention to blinking whenever you are concentrating: working on a computer or smartphone and take a moment to do your blink exercises if you start to experience discomfort.

 #### Blink Exercise

-Open eyes.
+* Open eyes.
 Count 1 , 2.
-Close eyes.
+* Close eyes.
 Count 1, 2.
-Squeeze eyes.
+* Squeeze eyes.
 Count 1, 2.
-Open eyes.
-Count 1 , 2.
-Close eyes.
-Count 1, 2.
-Squeeze eyes.
-Count 1, 2.
-Repeat for 1 minute.
+* Repeat for 1 minute.